freegeek-pdx/fgwebsite/plugins/formbuilder/readme.txt

 3. Adding new form fields.

 == Changelog ==

+= 0.83 (unstable) =
+* Alphabetization of forms in list of forms on site.
+* Release update wrapping up all previously developed functionality.

+= 0.825 (unstable) =
+* Feature: Better database export controls which should solve some of the timeout problems, as well as adding paginated form results and the ability to mass-delete database records.

+= 0.824 (unstable) =
+* Overhaul: Complete overhaul of the javascript processing systems, replacing jQuery with a smaller, lighter library.

+= 0.823 (unstable) =
+* Bug Fix: Major permissions problem prevented any FormBuilder access on upgrades and new installs.

+= 0.822 (unstable) =
+* Feature: Spammer IP checking installed, checking IP's against http://www.stopforumspam.com/apis.
+* Feature: New field type: unique id.
+* Feature: New permissions system installed, allowing for form controls to be customized for certain user levels.
+* Bug Fix: URL validation was only partially working.
+* Bug Fix: Enabled better field name checking.

+= 0.821 (unstable) =
+* Feature: Akismet spam checking.
+Forms to be checked must have at least one 'name' required field and at least one 'email' required field.
+* Feature: New required field type: 'name'  Essentially the same as 'any text' but used specifically for the Akismet spam checking.

 = 0.82 =
 * Feature: Added ability to export or delete specific forms from the XML backup database.